zero-one-group/monorepo/README.md

 moon generate moon-vite-react-tailwind
 ```

-Explore the [`templates`](./templates/) directory to see all available templates.
+Explore the [`zero-one-group/templates`][zog-templates] repository to see all available templates.
 Each template is prefixed with `moon-` to indicate its purpose and usage.
-The original
-templates repository can be found at [`zero-one-group/templates`][zog-templates].

 ### Moon commands